Child Support Massachusetts Arrears Lawyers

 In such cases, your dedicated legal counsel may ask the family court to enforce the full amount of child support arrears by forcing the sale of an obligor’s property or requiring the withdrawal from retirement accounts they hold.
 Courts may also mandate paycheck withholdings with direct deposit or require the defaulting parent to purchase an annuity by prepaying future obligations.
 When a parent continuously defaults on his or her financial obligation to the other party, it is possible that this parent can be held in contempt and incarcerated until they pay either a purge amount or the entire arrearage.

-Challenging Unpaid Child Support Obligations in Westborough
+Challenging Unpaid Child Support Obligations in Massachusetts

 Many parents want to support their children but suffer from unavoidable financial hardships.
 Although many people in these types of situations often hold off on taking any legal action hoping the situation will correct itself quickly, doing so can often create a financial disaster as arrears continue to build.
 Within a modification of child support, you can file a motion for a temporary order to decrease the amount of child support owed.
 If the court questions whether the decrease in income was voluntary, you may find yourself in a situation where the court refuses to decrease the support until later on in the case.
 Although having a lawyer with you can be expensive, ensuring you put your best argument forward in these situations is very important.

 When defending a contempt action due to arrears that built up while you were out of work, courts often will look for evidence of the changed circumstance that caused the inability to pay, such as medical bills or a lost job, and will then often consider whether the payer made at least some good-faith support payments rather than a complete refusal to provide any amount of support.
-An attorney can help parents in Westborough struggling to pay child support avoid future arrears by requesting modifications during times of financial strain.
+An attorney can help parents in Massachusetts struggling to pay child support avoid future arrears by requesting modifications during times of financial strain.
 In these situations, our extraordinary team may also help parents:

 • Seek for a child support modification